 Two Iranian Christians in the southern city of Shiraz have been sentenced to eight years in prison for “action against national security”, proselytising and holding “house-church” meetings.

-Eskander Rezaie and Soroush Seraie, who have both spent time in prison before, will appeal their sentences, according to Christian advocacy group Middle East Concern.
+Eskander Rezaie and Soroush Saraei, who have both spent time in prison before, will appeal their sentences, according to Christian advocacy group Middle East Concern.

 During the same hearing, a Christian woman, Zahra Norouzi Kashkouli, was also given a prison sentence – of one year – for “being a member of a group working against the system”, according to Christian Solidarity Worldwide.

-Rezaie and Seraie were re-arrested in July last year, having previously served time in prison for “acting against national security” and “propaganda against the order of the system”.
+Rezaie and Saraei were re-arrested in July last year, having previously served time in prison for “acting against national security” and “propaganda against the order of the system”.
 Both men were first arrested, alongside five other Christians, during a raid on a prayer meeting in October 2012.
-Saraie was sentenced to two and a half years in prison and Rezaie to one year.
+Saraei was sentenced to two and a half years in prison and Rezaie to one year.

 The UN’s Special Rapporteur on human rights in Iran, Asma Jahangir, last year expressed her concern about the treatment of Iranian prisoners.
 She referenced a prison in Karaj, Tehran’s sister city, where at least one Christian – Ebrahim Firouzi – is currently being held and recently went on hunger strike to protest against Iran’s treatment of Christians.